 Where do you go for inspiration?

-Apart from exhibitions, I draw a lot of my inspiration from experiences and imagery that I encounter day to day in London and when traveling.
+Apart from exhibitions, I draw a lot of my inspiration from experiences and imagery that I encounter day to day in London and when travelling.
 I mainly document painted signs and textures found within the environment, often directly using the images to inform my paintings and commercial lettering work.